savageblackout/project1_trivia/README.md

 Test your knowledge with this trivia game!

-You will be asked a series of multiple choice & true/false questions about all things misandry.
-Do you feel confident?
-Great!
-But beware, you only have three opportunities to answer incorrectly before the game is over, at which point you will receive your score- what category do you fall into;
+You will be asked a series of multiple choice & true/false questions about all things misandry, after which point you will receive your score- what category do you fall into;

 Are you a full-on FemiNazi?
 An honorary Mens Right Activist?
 Or perhaps a female chauvanist?